minio/minio/docs/compression/README.md

 streaming compression due to its stability and performance.

 This algorithm is specifically optimized for machine generated content.
-Write throughput is typically at least 300MB/s per CPU core.
+Write throughput is typically at least 500MB/s per CPU core, and scales with the number of available CPU cores.
 Decompression speed is typically at least 1GB/s.

 This means that in cases where raw IO is below these numbers